Inventory, manufacturing process, business success topics for small DTC manufacturers.

 Learn the COGS formula step by step with real-world examples for small manufacturers.
 We cover what to include, what to exclude, inventory valuation methods, and how to report COGS on your taxes.

 WooCommerce doesn't track COGS natively.
-Learn your options — from plugins to dedicated manufacturing software — and why makers who produce their own products need a different approach.
+Compare plugin options against dedicated manufacturing software, and see why product businesses producing their own goods need more than a static cost field.

 QuickBooks is excellent accounting software — but it wasn't built for makers who manufacture products.
 Here's an honest look at what it does well, where it breaks down for small manufacturers, and how to build a system that actually works.